Neuronal Attention Circuit (NAC) for Representation Learning: Neuronal Attention Circuit (NAC)

-Here, \(\phi\) serves as a \emph{content–target gate} head, where the sigmoid function \(\sigma(\cdot)\) determines the target signal strength.
-In contrast, \(\omega_\tau\) is a strictly positive \emph{time–constant gate} head that controls the rate of convergence and the steady-state amplitude.
-Conceptually, this parallels recurrent gating: \(\phi\) regulates \emph{what} content to emphasize, while \(\omega_\tau\) governs \emph{how quickly} and \emph{to what extent} it is expressed.\\ \textbf{Input Curation:} We experimented with different strategies for constructing query--key inputs.
-Initially, we implemented full pairwise concatenation, where queries $Q \in \mathbb{R}^{B \times H \times T_q \times D}$ are combined with all keys $K \in \mathbb{R}^{B \times H \times T_k \times D}$ to form a joint tensor $U \in \mathbb{R}^{B \times H \times T_q \times T_k \times 2D}$.
-While this preserved complete feature information and enabled expressive, learnable similarity functions, it was memory-intensive, making it impractical for longer sequences.
-To mitigate this, we applied a sparse Top-\emph{K} optimization: for each query, we compute pairwise scores $S = Q \cdot K^\top \in \mathbb{R}^{B \times H \times T_q \times T_k}$, select the Top-$K_{\text{eff}} = \min(K, T_k)$ keys, and construct concatenated pairs $U_{\text{topk}} \in \mathbb{R}^{B \times H \times T_q \times K_{\text{eff}} \times 2D}$.
-This approach preserves the most relevant interactions while substantially reducing memory requirements in the concatenation and subsequent backbone processing stages, allowing the method to scale linearly with the sequence length in those components.
-However, the initial computation of $S$ remains quadratic (see Appendix~\ref{appendix:efficiency}).
-Algorithm~\ref{algo:sparse_topk} outlines the steps required for input curation.\\ \textbf{Time Vector:} NAC builds on continuous-depth models as \cite{hasani2022closed} that adapt their temporal dynamics to the task.
-It constructs an internal, normalized pseudo-time vector $t_{\text{pseudo}}$ using a sigmoidal transformation, $t_{\text{pseudo}} = \sigma(t_a \cdot t + t_b)$, where $t_a$ and $t_b$ are learnable affine parameters and $\sigma$ is the sigmoid function.
-For time-varying datasets (e.g., irregularly sampled series), each time point $t$ is derived from the sample’s timestamp, while for tasks without meaningful timing, $t$ is set to $1$.
-The resulting $t_{\text{pseudo}}$ lies in $[0,1]$ and provides a smooth, bounded representation of time for modulating the network’s dynamics.\\ \textbf{Attention logits and weights:} Starting from Eqn.~\ref{eq:lq_exact}, consider the trajectory of a query--key pair with initial condition $a_0 = 0$:\\
+\textbf{Input Curation:} Initially, full pairwise concatenation was used to form a joint tensor \( U \in \mathbb{R}^{B \times H \times T_q \times T_k \times 2D} \) from $Q \in \mathbb{R}^{B \times H \times T_q \times D}$ and $K \in \mathbb{R}^{B \times H \times T_k \times D}$.
+However, this approach becomes computationally intractable as the sequence length increases, leading to \( \mathcal{O}(n^2) \) memory growth, severe memory fragmentation, and frequent hardware memory exhaustion.
+A naive sparse Top-\emph{K} pruning strategy was then implemented to reduce the load on subsequent layers.
+While this reduced downstream computation, it failed to address the fundamental quadratic bottleneck in the initial scoring and storage stages, rendering the optimization ineffective for long sequences.
+To mitigate this issue, we then implemented a subquadratic Top-\emph{K} selection strategy based on square-root partitioning ~\cite{child2019sparse}.
+By dynamically segmenting the key sequence into blocks and scoring queries against block centroids, the method identifies high-salience candidate regions without ever materializing the full \( T_q \times T_k \) matrix.
+This hierarchical approach reduces the scoring complexity to \( \mathcal{O}(n\sqrt {n}) \), producing a sparse tensor \( U_{\text{topk}} \) that enables linear memory scaling in subsequent backbone layers.
+The mechanism is self-adaptive and eliminates the need for manual block-size tuning (Algorithm~\ref{algo:sparse_topk}).
+The efficiency and complexity comparison is provided in Appendix~\ref{appendix:efficiency}.\\ \textbf{Construction of Time Vector ($t$):} NAC builds on continuous-depth models as in~\cite{hasani2022closed}, which adapt their temporal dynamics to the task.
+It constructs an internal, normalized time vector $t = \sigma(t_a \cdot t_{\text{sample}} + t_b) \in [0,T]$, where $t_a$ and $t_b$ are learnable affine parameters (computed per query-key pair) and $\sigma$ is the sigmoid function.
+For time-varying datasets (e.g., irregularly sampled series), each $t_{\text{sample}}$ is derived from the sample’s timestamp, enabling time-dependent modulation of attention dynamics.
+For tasks without meaningful timing, $t_{\text{sample}}$ is set to $1$, resulting in $t = \sigma(t_a + t_b) \in [0,1]$, providing a smooth, bounded representation of $t$ for modulating the network’s dynamics.\\ \textbf{Attention logits and weights:} Starting from Eqn.~\ref{eq:lq_exact}, consider the trajectory of a query--key pair with initial condition $a_0 = 0$:\\